 I leaned closer to hear her clearly.
 Her tone and the volume of her voice dropped a couple of notches it was almost a whimper.

 “He said that in his dream, I came out of an Ice cave and gave him a marble.

-And according to the dream, I placed the marble inside his invisible pocket, and it will never, ever be lost again.”
+And according to the dream, I placed the marble inside his invisible pocket, and told him that it will never, ever be lost again.”

 “That turned out well?” with a gesture of relief I gave a deep exhale.

-“Well it sort of did, but years went by, and he seem to have also forgotten where that secret pocket was.
+“Well it sort of did, but years went by, and he seemed to have also forgotten where that secret pocket was.
 That’s why I am visiting him to show him this old marble.
-It has been years since the last time we saw each other.
+It’s been years since the last time we saw each other.
 Call me overly dramatic, but I am running out of time.”
 Holding the round toy up next to her hopeful smile.

 All of a sudden, the train loomed out of the huge body of a hazy fog across the green field, approaching the station.

 We hurriedly bid our short but sincere farewells, never knowing if we will cross paths ever again for another storytelling.